Foundations, 2014

 Edition of 3 + 1 AP

-Turboparalysis, 2014, is part of an ongoing investigation into lens-based media functioning in non-depictive, automatistic states.
-A single roll of 120 film captures the azure sky over Lower Manhattan—shot, rewound, and re-exposed to inscribe gestural marks onto each frame.
-The resulting images are scanned and subjected to iterative transformations—doubling, tripling, rotating, and inverting—until a latticework diamond composition materializes.
-This structure, balanced precariously on one of its corners, is then transferred to 8×10 film and printed by hand as a unique Ilfochrome, suspended between analog and digital realms.
-No two prints are identical.
+Part of an ongoing inquiry into lens-based media operating in non-depictive, automatistic states, Turboparalysis traces the azure sky over Lower Manhattan onto a single roll of 120 film—shot, rewound, and re-exposed to inscribe gestural intervals onto each frame.
+The images are then scanned and subjected to recursive transformations: doubling, inverting, rotating, until a latticework diamond emerges, balanced delicately on its axis.
+Transferred to 8×10 film and hand-printed as unique Ilfochromes, these works hover between analog and digital registers.
+No two are identical, each sustaining a precarious architecture of chance and control.

 Signal Horizon, 2012